mastodon/documentation/content/en/admin/config.md

 If provided, namespaces all Redis keys.
 This allows the sharing of the same Redis database between different projects or Mastodon servers.

+{{< hint style="warning" >}}
+This option is deprecated.
+Sidekiq 7+ removes support for namespaces and one day we will have to upgrade.
+For everyone using this option today, we will not remove this option without a migration / replacement plan.
+For everyone setting up a new instance, please do not use this option.
+{{</ hint >}}

+**Version history:**\
+4.3.0 - deprecated

 #### `REDIS_SENTINELS`

 A comma-delimited list of Redis Sentinel instance HOST:PORTs.
 The port number is optional, if omitted it will use the value given in `REDIS_SENTINEL_PORT` or the default of `26379`.